6 Tips for Feeding Wild Turkeys with Your Garden

 Instead of focusing on the turkey on your dinner plate, consider what food sources you can offer wild turkeys and increase your chances of seeing and enjoying them right outside your window.
 Here’s how to fill the wild turkey’s proverbial “plate” with food year-round.

 Feeding Wild Turkeys the Natural Way

-- Plant Native Oaks: Turkeys will consume acorns from forest floors as they forage.
-By planting native oaks, like red oak, chestnut oak and black oak, you can help provide food for turkeys as well as a number of other animals.
-Turkeys will eat acorns in fall and winter and in many oak forests you can even notice a V-shaped scratching in the leaf litter (a sure sign of wild turkeys).
+- Plant Native Oaks: Acorns are a key food source for wild turkeys.
+By planting native oaks, like red oak, chestnut oak and black oak, you’ll supply them with plenty of acorns to eat.
+Turkeys eat acorns in fall and winter and in many oak forests you can even notice a V-shaped scratching in the leaf litter (a sure sign of wild turkeys).
 Many other wildlife species rely on acorns as a food source too, so you’ll be feeding more than just turkeys when you plant native oaks.

-- Leave the Leaves: By leaving some of the plant matter in your garden, you’re providing habitat for the small animals that are a key part of a turkey’s diet.
-Turkeys forage for invertebrates in the leaf litter and also enjoy eating small reptiles and amphibians (red-backed salamanders, cricket frogs, small snakes etc) that often live in fallen leaves or in decaying logs.
+- Leave the Leaves: By leaving some dead plant matter in your garden, you’re providing habitat for the small animals that are a key part of a turkey’s diet.
+Turkeys forage for invertebrates in the leaf litter and also enjoy eating salamanders, frogs, snakes, and lizards that also live in the fallen leaves or decaying logs.

 Bonus Tip: Provide a water source in addition to providing natural food sources.
 By providing a backyard pond or even a birdbath placed directly on the ground you’ll supply clean drinking water for the turkeys.